i-mansi/visualization-dashboards/README.md

 **3. Tech Stack**

-The dashboard was built using the following tools and technologies:
+The dashboard is built using the following tools and technologies:

 Power BI – Main visualization and reporting platform